 Appendix I: A Synopsis of the Hibernensis and Cop, fols.
 69v–80v

-Appendix III: Texts attributed to Origen (Origenes) without the qualifier annales
+Appendix III: Texts attributed to Origen (Origenes)

 Roy Flechner is Associate Professor at University College Dublin.
 He has held Research Fellowships at the universities of Oxford, Cambridge, and at the Freie Universität in Berlin.
 His other books include The Hibernensis (in two volumes), and Saint Patrick Retold.